 Contract of Disposal of Intellectual Property.
 The Contract of Disposal of Intellectual Property between MagP and Fusion Fuel Portugal, dated September 13, 2018 (the "IP Transfer Agreement"), transferred from MagP all intellectual property rights to the technology associated with the Trackers implemented in the Hydrogen Generators, including all registrations, documents, designs, software, domain names and any other materials.
 Additionally, Fusion Fuel will have full ownership of the products created by MagP under the IP Transfer Agreement.
-MagP also agreed to do all work associated with adapting the components used in the Hydrogen Generator that are MagP developments, such as its CPV module, solar tracker and other miscellaneous components, to be compatible with the Hydrogen Generators.
+MagP also agreed to do all work associated with adapting the components used in the Hydrogen Generators.
 The IP Transfer Agreement binds MagP to confidentiality with respect to its work related to such development for Fusion Fuel.
-The total consideration to be paid by Fusion Fuel includes €1,000,000 for all rights to the technology to be paid in quarterly installments over one year, which commenced upon completion of the Transactions with the payment of the initial installment of €250,000, and a single payment of €900,000 for product and technology development costs, which was paid on the completion of the Transactions in December 2020.
+The total consideration to be paid by Fusion Fuel includes $\epsilon{1,000,000}$ for all rights to the technology to be paid in quarterly installments over one year, which commenced upon completion of the Transactions with the payment of the initial installment of $\epsilon{250,000}$, and a single payment of $\epsilon{900,000}$ for product and technology development costs, which was paid on the completion of the Transactions in December 2020.
 Each such amount is subject to applicable VAT charges.
 Currently Fusion Fuel has the right to use such intellectual property, but will not have full ownership of such intellectual property until all such payments are made.

 Sub-Lease Agreement.
 After entering into a Promissory Sub-Lease Agreement on May 20, 2020, Fusion Fuel Portugal and MagP formalized the terms of their sublease arrangement and entered into a Sub-Lease Agreement, dated as of September 25, 2020 (the "Sub-Lease Agreement").
 The Sub-Lease Agreement provides that MagP shall sub-lease a portion of the property that it leases from Siemens, S.A. to Fusion Fuel for an initial term of three years, with automatic renewal for additional terms of three years until either party notifies the other party of its intention not to renew.
-The initial monthly rent will be €7,430.40 per month, which constitutes €5.60 per square meter for 1.184 square meters of office space and €800 for parking plots, which will be reviewed and reevaluated on an annual basis.
+The initial monthly rent will be ξ 7,430.40 per month, which constitutes ξ 5.60 per square meter for 1.184 square meters of office space and ξ 800 for parking plots, which will be reviewed and reevaluated on an annual basis.
 Rent commenced on October 1, 2020, and will be payable for the duration of the Sub-Lease Agreement in advance on the first day of each month.
 The Sub-Lease Agreement was terminated on December 31, 2020 and no payments are outstanding.